-$^2$ Regional average consists of scores for 16 European countries: AT, BE, DN, DE, ES, FI, FR, IT, NL, NO, PL, PT, RO, SE, CH, UK.

-&lt;sup>3 The values for the ATCI range from 0 (worst) to 10 (best).
-The index consists of 5 pillars and 17 indicators and 26 sub-indicators which are
+&lt;sup>2 Regional average consists of scores for 17 European countries: AT, BE, DN, DE, ES, FI, FR, GR, IT, NL, NO, PL, PT, RO, SE, CH, UK.
+The values for the ATCI range from 0 (worst) to 10 (best).
+The index consists of 5 pillars and 17 indicators and 26 sub-indicators which are combined together using a simple average (sub-indicators are summed together to create a single value for the indicator).
+These aggregate values form an index score for the country.